AhmedZatar/reading-notes/README.md

 # Welcome to my first Repository
 ### What is a growth mindset ?
-`A growth mindset refers to a mindset that believes that traits, abilities, competencies and talents are not static, but that they are developed, learned and changed.`
+> - A growth mindset refers to a mindset that believes that traits, abilities, competencies and talents are not static, but that they are developed, learned and changed.

 `A growth mindset is synonymous with a love of learning ` `By contrast, in a fixed mindset`